mongodb/mongo/docs/building.md

 To build MongoDB, you will need:

 * A modern C++ compiler.
 One of the following is required.
-    * GCC 4.8.2 or newer
+    * GCC 5.4.0 or newer
-    * Clang 3.4 (or Apple XCode 5.1.1 Clang) or newer
+    * Clang 3.7 (or Apple XCode 7.0.2 Clang) or newer
-    * Visual Studio 2013 Update 2 or newer
+    * Visual Studio 2015 Update 2 or newer (See Windows section below for details)
-* Python 2.7
+* Python 2.7.x and Pip modules:
+  * pyyaml
-* SCons 2.3.5+
+  * typing

-for the target x86, or x86-64 platform.
+MongoDB supports the following architectures: arm64, ppc64le, s390x, and x86-64.
 More detailed platform instructions can be found below.

 MongoDB Tools
 --------------